ToddGreenfield/homebridge-airnow/README.md

 Air Quality Index Sensor Plugin for [Homebridge](https://github.com/nfarina/homebridge) This plugin allows you to monitor your current AirQuality from HomeKit and Siri.

-Current supports two AQI Services:
+Currently supports two AQI Services:
 1. [AirNow](https://www.airnow.gov) which is limited to the USA.
-ZipCode required.
+A valid ZipCode is required.
-2. [Aqicn](https://www.aqicn.org) which has international support.
+2. [Aqicn](https://www.aqicn.org) which has international support, provided by the [World Air Quality Index Project](http://waqi.info/).

-Depending on where exactly you would like to monitor AQI, one service may be more appropriate.
+Depending on where exactly you would like to monitor AQI, one service may be more appropriate than the other.

 ## Installation
 1. Install homebridge using: `npm install -g homebridge`